Sineaggi/spring-boot-virtual-threads-experiment/README.md

 You need Java 19 (EAP) with `--enable-preview` to run the example.

-Customization of a vanilla Spring Boot with Tomcat application:
+Customization of a vanilla Spring Boot with Jetty application:

 ```java
 @Bean